unfoldingWord-dev/translationStudio-Info/docs/FiguresOfSpeech.rst

 Types
 ------

 Listed below are different types of Figures of Speech.
-If you would like additional information simply click the green word to be directed to a page containing definitions, examples and videos.
+If you would like additional information simply click the link to be directed to a page containing definitions, examples and videos.

 `Apostrophe <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/Apostrophe.rst>`_ - In apostrophe, a speaker turns his attention from the people he is speaking to and makes an exclamation to someone who is not there with them.